Grant Applicant FAQs

 Contacting Staff

 A directory of our Arts Program Specialists contact information is available at our Grants Staff Contacts page.
-Please read the grant-specific guidelines, application instructions, and Frequently Asked Questions before contacting staff.
-Due to a very high volume of inquiries, there may be a delay in our response.
+Due to the high volume of inquiries, please allow up to 48 hours for a response.

 Language & Accessibility